DaveMielke/NBP/b2g/doc/UserInterface/QuickReference/actions.rst

 .. |TypingUnderlineOff| replace:: turn underlined typing off
 .. |TypingUnderlineOn| replace:: turn underlined typing on
 .. |UpdateEditor| replace:: update the NBP editor
+.. |UserManualText| replace:: go to the plain text version of the user interface manual
+.. |UserManualHTML| replace:: go to the HTML version of the user interface manual
 .. |VoiceCommand| replace:: initiate an Android voice command
 .. |VolumeDown| replace:: the Android Volume Down key (applies to the current audio stream)
 .. |VolumeUp| replace:: the Android Volume Up key (applies to the current audio stream)